infumap/infumap/docs/deployment/raspberry-pi.md

 Note: This assumes you will be setting up your WireGuard network interface on 10.0.0.0/24.
 If this clashes with your router, or some other local network configuration, you will need to change it to something that doesn't.

-Simple SSH policy (allows SSH from anywhere):
+Baseline SSH policy (LAN only):

     sudo ufw reset
     sudo ufw default deny incoming
     sudo ufw default allow outgoing
-    sudo ufw allow 22
-    sudo ufw allow from 10.0.0.0/24 to any port 443 proto tcp sudo ufw enable

-Note: apply the simple policy now.
-Apply that VPN-specific SSH allowlist rule below later, after WireGuard peer IP assignments are complete and your admin host has a stable VPN IP.

-Recommended tighter SSH policy (LAN + one admin host on VPN subnet):

-    sudo ufw reset
-    sudo ufw default deny incoming
-    sudo ufw default allow outgoing
-    sudo ufw allow from YOUR_LOCAL_SUBNET to any port 22 proto tcp sudo ufw allow from ADMIN_VPN_HOST_IP/32 to any port 22 proto tcp sudo ufw allow from 10.0.0.0/24 to any port 443 proto tcp sudo ufw enable
+    sudo ufw allow from YOUR_LOCAL_SUBNET to any port 22 proto tcp sudo ufw allow from 10.0.0.0/24 to any port 443 proto tcp sudo ufw enable

-Where:

-- `YOUR_LOCAL_SUBNET` is your local LAN in CIDR notation (e.g. `192.168.0.0/16`).
+Where `YOUR_LOCAL_SUBNET` is your local LAN in CIDR notation (e.g. `192.168.0.0/16`).
-- `ADMIN_VPN_HOST_IP` is the WireGuard IP assigned to your admin laptop/workstation (e.g. `10.0.0.10`).

-With the tighter policy, remote administration is still possible from your specific admin VPN host, including after reboot for the purposes of unlocking the LUKS encrypted volume.
-Because SSH is allowlisted to the admin host IP (and not the full VPN subnet), compromise of the VPS or another VPN peer does not by itself grant SSH access to the Raspberry Pi.
+Apply this baseline policy now.
+After WireGuard peer IP assignments are complete and your admin host has a stable VPN IP, add the admin VPN SSH allow rule in the admin client setup section.

 ### Infumap Install